blinkloader/docs.blinkloader.com/react-next.md

 > In case of React it's recommended to put prefetching inside `componentDidMount` of the initial view.
-Then new pages or new elements rendered further will have instant images taken from browser cache.
+Then new pages or new elements rendered further will have instant images taken from the browser cache.